Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 The difference of FUT and FUE hair transplant is very distinctive.
 FUT and FUE are the two primary techniques in hair transplantation, each offering distinct advantages and disadvantages.

 The extraction method for FUT involves removing a strip of scalp from the donor area, from which hair follicles are subsequently extracted.
 In contrast, FUE directly extracts individual hair follicles from the scalp using a micro-punch tool.
+This difference in extraction is what separates the two on scarring: FUT leaves a single permanent linear scar in the donor area in 100% of cases, while FUE leaves tiny dot scars that are harder to see.
+This is the single biggest reason patients now choose FUE over FUT, especially anyone who wants to keep their hair short.

 When considering suitability for patients, FUT is best for those experiencing extensive hair loss who require a larger number of grafts, as it allows for a higher graft yield per session, resulting in a more cost-effective option.
 On the other hand, FUE is more suitable for individuals seeking minimal scarring and who prefer the option of keeping their hair short.